BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

 All this - ports, adapters, application and domain services, as well as domain objects - are application **layers**.
-Each layer consists of individual **components**.
+Each layer consists of multiple different **components**.
-And the grand commandment of the layers interaction is "*Dependencies are directed from outer layers to the inner side.*"
+And the grand commandment of the layers interaction is "*Dependencies are directed from the outer layers to the inner center.*"
 For example, adapters can use domain objects, but domain should not refer to adapters.